Comparison

 • Want full control over which agent and model you use, with no lock-in

-• Require local-only, open-source tooling with zero telemetry
+• Require source-available tooling with local Git worktrees

 • Already have a terminal you like and need an orchestration layer on top